10 LinkedIn Best Practices

 You will be surprised!
 Make it a habit to look and see who is viewing your LinkedIn profile.
 It can also be a good way to start a conversation and get the meeting or appointment you’ve been trying to get for weeks, or even months.

 Use LinkedIn as a “search engine.”
 Search for companies you are interested in, and then find out who the key personnel are.
 Once you find the right person, send them an email via LinkedIn.
 Often a message via LinkedIn comes off as warmer than a regular email.
 Additionally, your message won’t get mixed in with the 300 other emails that person receives daily.

 A recommendation on LinkedIn is very powerful, and a great addition to your profile.
 It demonstrates to prospective clients that you are an expert in your field.
 Even a short paragraph of 100 words can have a powerful impact on your reputation.
 Encourage clients to recommend you; keeping in mind that a great way to get someone to recommend you, is to recommend them first.
 The positive energy they get from you may lead to them writing an even better recommendation for you.

 LinkedIn is just one of many marketing resources available that can help you and your company.
 With so many digital resources, it can be difficult to discern and decipher which of them will help you the most.
-That’s why we published the free eBook, 10 Digital Resources Every Washington D.C.
-Business Needs to Know.
-It will make your job easier and save you time, in addition to providing you with insight on how to keep up with digital advertising trends.
+Stay up-to-date with the latest marketing trends and download this free eBook written by our marketing experts.